 We believe that we have an opportunity to positively influence the diets of people around the world through our nutritious products.
 With a global rise in urban living and “on-the-go” eating habits, consumers are demanding products that are at once nutritious, convenient, great tasting, and are trusted from quality and food safety perspectives.
 Developing and delivering products that meet these attributes is a priority for PepsiCo.

-While one company alone cannot solve the dual global public health challenges of obesity and undernutrition, we believe we are positioned to contribute to a better future for consumers through our portfolio of positive nutrition products, while growing our business at the same time.
+While one company alone cannot solve the dual global public health challenges of obesity and undernutrition, we believe we are positioned to contribute to a better future for consumers through our portfolio of positive nutrition products.

 PepsiCo Nutrition Criteria

-To meet our PwP 2025 goals and further accelerate PepsiCo’s product transformation, we utilize the PepsiCo Nutrition Criteria (PNC), a set of science-based nutrition guidelines.
-These criteria are based on dietary and nutrient recommendations from leading global and national nutrition authorities including the World Health Organization (WHO), the U.S. Department of Agriculture (USDA), the National Academy of Medicine, and dietary guidelines from numerous countries.
+To help provide nutrition guidelines for our beverages and foods products, and diversify our product portfolio in the process, we utilize the PepsiCo Nutrition Criteria (PNC).
+These science-based criteria are based on dietary and nutrient recommendations from leading global and national nutrition authorities including the World Health Organization (WHO), the U.S. Department of Agriculture (USDA), the National Academy of Medicine, and dietary guidelines from numerous countries.

 - Nutrients to Limit are nutrients that have been well-established as dietary factors that can contribute to the risk of certain non-communicable diseases, when consumed in excess.
-They include: saturated fat, trans fat, sodium, and added or free sugars.
+They include: saturated fat, industrially produced trans fat, sodium, and added sugars.

 - Nutrients to Encourage are nutrients that have been identified as being commonly under-consumed in the population.
 They are sometimes called “shortfall nutrients.”
 They typically include: fiber, specific vitamins and/or minerals such as iron, vitamin A or calcium.